BigMurph619/BigMurph-Community-Egglocke/readme.md

 >Note; if you are having any issues please feel free to contact the moderators in discord!

 # PkHex Info
-To allow the ability to be changed to a none deafult abillity follow instructions below

 In Pkhex settings go to **Startup** and then change **ForceHaxOnlanuch** to **True**